Grease Trap Installation in Denver

 Grease Trap Installation Services in Denver

-If you are planning to open any food business in Denver, CO, grease trap installation and maintenance is a prerequisite.
-The local City Health Safety code strictly follows the directions set out by the EPA to ensure that the sewer system flows freely and safely.
+If you plan to open any food business in Denver, CO, grease trap installation and maintenance is a prerequisite.
+The local City Health Safety Code strictly follows the directions set out by the EPA to ensure that the sewer system flows freely and safely.

-A grease trap does just what its name implies–traps grease before it can reach the sewer system.
+A grease trap does just what its name implies–traps grease before it reaches the sewer system.
 After a while, the trap reaches its allowable capacity of about 30% and requires emptying.
-By regularly following a schedule of grease trap pumping, you can prevent leakage into the sewer system, which may require emergency closure of your kitchen.
+By regularly following a grease trap pumping schedule, you can prevent leakage into the sewer system, which may require emergency closure of your kitchen.

 Restaurants are not the only business establishments that require a grease trap to be installed.
-Other facilities that require this system include church kitchens, school kitchens, cafes in offices, and kitchens in special needs facilities of hospitals.
+Other facilities that require this system include church kitchens, school kitchens, cafes in offices, and kitchens in hospitals’ special needs facilities.

 When our team of experts inspects your business, we decide the type and size of the grease trap ideal for your food business.
 This decision is based on the regulations set out by the City of Denver.
-After deciding on the right grease trap, we will consult with you and come up with the best system of grease trap removal that tailors to the needs of your restaurant.
+After deciding on the right grease trap, we will consult with you and come up with the best grease removal system that is tailored to your restaurant’s needs.

 Grease trap vs. Grease interceptor

 In terms of functionality, a grease trap and a grease interceptor do the same job of removing grease before it reaches the sewer system.
-However, the difference between the two lies in the capacity of each.
-This factor will determine which of the two will best fit the needs of your restaurant.
+However, the difference between the two lies in each’s capacity; this factor will determine which of the two will best fit your restaurant’s needs.

 Grease traps are usually recommended for smaller kitchens because of their limited capacity of only 200 gallons.
 They can also be used if your restaurant does not handle a lot of fatty foods.
-On the other hand, if your business handles high volumes of oil, a grease interceptor should be used.
-Grease interceptors can hold more than 1,000 gallons of grease and are typically located outside your kitchen, underground.
+On the other hand, if your business handles high oil volumes, a grease interceptor should be used.
+Grease interceptors can hold more than 1,000 gallons of grease and are typically located outside of your kitchen, underground.

 In terms of design, grease interceptors are more complicated and require a skilled crew for maintenance.
-Removing the grease from a grease trap is straightforward compared to the process of pumping grease from an interceptor.
+Removing the grease from a grease trap is straightforward compared to pumping grease from an interceptor.

-Installing a grease interceptor can take up to a week before completion due to the complexity of the task.
-A grease interceptor is installed outside your kitchen, underground meaning excavation and plumbing may be required.
+Installing a grease interceptor can take up to a week for completion due to the task’s complexity.
+A grease interceptor is installed outside your kitchen, underground, meaning excavation and plumbing may be required.
 For this reason, the installation of a grease interceptor is more costly.
 However, this upfront cost is often worth the lowered maintenance and cleaning costs later.
 Since grease interceptors are quite a bit bigger, they hold a large volume of oil, so you may only need to hire a pumping company four times annually.

 With the difference between a grease trap and interceptor clear in your mind, we only need to know three more factors before we can start serving you: